- 1 How to Choose a Tennis Racket for Beginners?

 Here are some of the features in a tennis racket that is often overlooked and not just by beginners.
 They are essential, however, to the overall feeling of the racket and can make a significant impact on a beginner’s decision whether to keep learning and master the craft or not.

-- Frame Stiffness – a stiffer frame transmits more impact shock to your wrist, elbow, and shoulder than a less stiff one.
+A stiffer frame transmits more impact shock to your wrist, elbow, and shoulder than a less stiff one.
 This means that people who have pains or problems with their arms should opt for a less stiff frame.
 Although comfort is difficult to measure, and players have a different perception of comfort.
 A flexible racket is more bendable than a stiffer one, resulting in more energy loss.
 But a stiffer one depletes less energy from the ball.

-- String Pattern – the density influences many aspects of a racket’s overall performance and feel, and consequently yours.
+The density influences many aspects of a racket’s overall performance and feel, and consequently yours.
 There are two kinds of patterns – open and closed.
 The closed pattern is more durable, but it doesn’t allow for much ball spin.
 It gives you great control, and it doesn’t require too much strength from the player to hit the ball.
 The open pattern, on the other hand, allows for a lot more ball spin.
 It makes the strings less durable.
 This means that if you play regularly, you might need the racket restrung often.
 Open patterned rackets are cheaper, but restringing them will cost you some bucks.

-- Pre-strung – when you buy a tennis racket, it either comes pre-strung or unstrung.
+When you buy a tennis racket, it either comes pre-strung or unstrung.
 Pre-strung rackets have their strings already installed and tightened.
 This is the better choice for novice and recreational players because you don’t have to do it.
 Just take out your racket from the package and play.

-- Unstrung rackets – they are for advanced or professional players.
+They are for advanced or professional players.
 They allow you to tailor the string to your game and preferences.
 You can customize their strings and tension according to your playing style.
 Cheaper tennis rackets for beginners are often unstrung.

 Main Types of Tennis Rackets